Robotics;Notes Elite | An Ultimate Blend of Chill & Crisis

 Seiyuu Performances

 Robotics;Notes Elite boasts a very talented voice cast that truly brings its characters to life.
 Ryohei Kimura perfectly captures Kaito’s apathetic and timid nature, lending him a sense of reluctant charm.
 Kaori Nazuka delivers an unforgettable performance as Frau, balancing the character’s degenerate traits with an endearing complexity.
-Yoshino Nanj?, who voices Akiho, the heart of Robotics;Notes, imbues the role with genuine emotional depth.
+Yoshino Nanjo, who voices Akiho, the heart of Robotics;Notes, imbues the role with genuine emotional depth.
 The rest of the cast also shine, each enhancing their characters and adding to the game’s overall immersive experience.

 • Ryohei Kimura